avandenberghe/bbguild/README.md

 #### Install
 1. Download the latest release.
-2. In the `ext` directory of your phpBB board, create a new directory named `sajaki` (if it does not already exist).
+2. In the `ext` directory of your phpBB board, create a new directory named `bbdkp` (if it does not already exist).
-3. Copy the `bbguild` folder to `/ext/sajaki/` (if done correctly, you'll have the main extension class at (your forum root)/ext/sajaki/bbguild/composer.json).
+3. Copy the `bbguild` folder to `/ext/bbdkp/` (if done correctly, you'll have the main extension class at (your forum root)/ext/sajaki/bbguild/composer.json).
 4. Navigate in the ACP to `Customise -> Manage extensions`.
 5. Look for `bbGuild Extension` under the Disabled Extensions list, and click its `Enable` link.

 #### Uninstall
 1. Navigate in the ACP to `Customise -> Extension Management -> Extensions`.
 2. Look for `bbGuild Extension` under the Enabled Extensions list, and click its `Disable` link.
-3. To permanently uninstall, click `Delete Data` and then delete the `/ext/sajaki/bbguild` folder.
+3. To permanently uninstall, click `Delete Data` and then delete the `/ext/bbdkp/bbguild` folder.

 ## Community